BrunoGoretti/Scooter-Rental-Service/README.md

 ## How to launch

-Clone my repository in Visual Studio.
+Clone repository in Visual Studio.

 Create migrations for SQL.